sergiopatricio/shopping-list/README.md

 ## Technical stuff
 This is a rails app, using PostgreSQL for the database, devise for authentication and bootstrap for the layout.

-It started as a proof of concept for an idea and tests are still missing.